 Arielle Gray is a Boston based writer, journalist and artist.
 Much of her work is centered around the various intersections of her identity, living life as a queer, Black woman.
 Arielle was diagnosed with Bipolar II Disorder when she was 20 years old- since her diagnosis, she has written and continues to write about her experiences for various platforms in hopes of combating the stigma surrounding mental health in the Black community.

 Dominique is a compassionate woman dedicated to serving and uplifting others.
 This passion has helped to direct the course of her life.
 She graduated from Boston College with a double major in Psychology and Sociology in 2014.
 After working in the mental health field for a year, she returned to school to pursue her Master's in Social Work at Salem State University.
-She currently works as a school-based clinician where she provides therapy to elementary students.
 She is a mental health advocate and is dedicated to bringing her knowledge and experience to What’s On Your Mind, Inc. and all its endeavors.